reboot0-de/se-tools/README.md

 <hr />

 ## Introduction
-Nobody likes to copy & paste the same boilerplate code over and over, everytime they just want to test around with StreamElements custom widgets.
+Nobody likes to copy & paste the same boilerplate code over and over everytime they just want to test around with StreamElements custom widgets.

 Or maybe you come from a more artistic background and feel overwhelmed by the required coding knowledge to start building widgets.